Stevensayhello/UltraFast_Failure_Test_Unit/README.md

 And then press `enter` on the CMD server to continue initialization.

-The CMD interface will then run the rest initialization process, shown in the figure below.
+The CMD interface will then run the rest initialization process, as shown in the figure below.

 ![plot](./readme_screenshots/TCP%20Command%20Init%20Done.png)